michigandaily/dte-outage-tracker/README.md

 2. Run `source venv/bin/activate` to activate the virtual environment.
 3. Run `pip install -r requirements.txt` to install dependencies.

-### Notes
+### Scripts

-Run `./data-api.sh` to generate a SQL table at `data-api.sqlite` of historical data based on `data-api.json` commit history.
-Data is stored in the `item` table.
+- Run `./data-api.sh` to generate a SQL database at `data-api.sqlite` of historical data based on `data-api.json` commit history.

-Run `./data-home.sh` to generate a SQL table at `data-home.sqlite` of historical data based on `data-home.json` commit history.
-Data is stored in the `item` table.
+- Run `./data-home.sh` to generate a SQL database at `data-home.sqlite` of historical data based on `data-home.json` commit history.
+- Run `./data.sh` to generate a SQL database at `data.sqlite` of historical data based on `data.csv` commit history.

+All pertinent data is stored in the `item` table.

 These scripts will likely take several seconds to execute.
 Note that for both files, there will be a gap in data from March 1 to April 26 during which the `data-api.json` and `data-home.json` files did not exist in Git history.
 However, you can use the `archive/data-api.csv` and `archive/data-home.csv` files to fill in these gaps.
+The `data.csv` file does not have such a gap.

 ## Archive